EkansCode/CatCam/README.md

 pip install picamera2
 pip install gpiozero

-3. Install ffmpeg and put it in your CatCam folder.
+3. For video capture install ffmpeg and put it in your CatCam folder, this is needed to convert the video file so it is playable.
 Depending on your pi's processor you will need the 32 (armhf) or 64 (arm64) bit ffmpeg both can be downloaded from https://johnvansickle.com/ffmpeg/ if you are confused which bit your processor is use cat /proc/cpuinfo in terminal.
 If link is invaild search for FFmpeg Static Builds for linux.

 #Hardware